sandialabs/QML/README.md

 ## Usage

-The QML code is executed on data stored in a CSV file.
-Each row of the file is parsed as a datapoint.
+The QML code is executed on data stored in a CSV, h5, sql, xlsx, or json file.
+The data must just store a matrix as more complex formats are not processed.
 The code is called with a input file that specifies all parameters, e.g.,

 ```